moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/web3js.md

 To set up a Web3 provider, you can take the following steps:

 1. Import the `Web3` library.
 2. Create the Web3 provider and specify the RPC url.
-You can configure Web3.js to work with a Tanssi EVM ContainerChain running in Tanssi's Dancebox TestNet, or your own Tanssi EVM ContainerChain by simply changing the endpoint.
+You can configure Web3.js to work with a Tanssi EVM Appchain running in Tanssi's Dancebox TestNet, or your own Tanssi EVM Appchain by simply changing the endpoint.

 ```js
 // 1.
 Import Web3